The ‘go-to’ racecourse review website

 We may return to a racecourse for several reasons: because we particularly liked that racecourse, or because it rated poorly on our initial visit and we want to see if it has improved.
 Or it could be a dual-code racecourse (hosting both jumps and flat racing) and we want to attend both codes to give a more rounded review.

 We make no apologies for placing a lot of emphasis on food and drink.
 It's a fact that most racegoers are going to want something to eat or drink during their visit to a racecourse (unless they've chosen a centre course enclosure or an enclosure where picnics are allowed...and there aren't that many of those), so any racecourse review worth its salt is going to at least sample some of it, and give their opinion.
-We're not trying to be John Torode and Gregg Wallace (is it politically correct to mention either of those two now?). 😁.
+We're not trying to be Jamie Oliver or Nigella.

-We have nothing to gain from any review that we do.
+We have nothing to gain from any review that we write.
 They're funded by ourselves, and they're purely our opinions.

 All prices in our reviews are correct at the time of the visit.

-As racegoers ourselves for several years, we believe that fellow racegoers ought to know what to expect at a racecourse, whether it be good or bad.
-There is a surprising lack of information online, particularly from a racegoer's perspective.
-We aim to rectify that.
+As racegoers and lifelong lovers of horse racing, we believe that fellow racegoers should know what to expect on a visit to a racecourse, whether it be good or bad.
+There was a surprising lack of information online, particularly from a racegoer's perspective.
+We aimed to rectify that.

-Emailing all reviews to the racecourses we visit gives them an inkling of what their average visitor experiences on a day at their racecourse.
-We're doing their market research for them if you like.
-It's up to them then whether they address those areas that need improving, resulting in a more enjoyable experience for racegoers like you and us.
-After all, as we keep saying, happy customers are repeat customers.
-Those racecourses with positive feedback can give themselves a jolly good pat on the back for a job well done 😉.
-We think it's a potential win-win situation.
-However, at the time of writing, 30% of racecourses have not even acknowledged receipt of the review.
-For us, this speaks volumes.
-We will name and shame these at the end of the year.
+All reviews are emailed to the racecourses we visit, giving them a heads-up of what their average visitor experiences on a day at their racecourse.
+In effect, we're doing their market research for them, free of charge.
+The ball is then in their court as to whether they address areas that need improving, resulting in a more enjoyable experience for racegoers like you and us, or not.
+As we keep saying, a happy customer is a repeat customer.
+Those racecourses with positive reviews can give themselves a jolly good pat on the back for a job well done.

 Email us at legncheg@2blokesgoracing.com or send us a message via the tab below: